dwettstein/node-red-contrib-comfortbox/README.md

 - `register box` \- A node to register a new comfortbox device to the API services.
 - `configure box`\- A node to configure a registered comfortbox device (e.g. set the MQTT host).
 - `query data` \- A node to query data of a comfortbox device.
-- `display text` \- A node display a text on a comfortbox device.
+- `display text` \- A node to display a text on a comfortbox device.
+- `display color` \- A node to display one or multiple colors on a comfortbox device.

 ## Example flows
 For adding the examples to your Node-RED installation, just copy the content of the file [Usecase flows](./examples/usecase_flows.json) and import it to Node-RED using the clipboard import.